Arbiter09/OmniAssist-AI/docs/setup/configuration.md

 ## Environment Variables

-HelixDesk AI requires several environment variables to function properly.
+OmniAssist AI requires several environment variables to function properly.
 Create a `.env` file in the project root with the following configuration:

 ```bash
 # Azure OpenAI Configuration